Health and Wellness Ideas for Your Workplace [Free Calendar Download]

 Physical health is about more than just exercise.
 Staying physically active plays a large role in regulating emotions and stress levels, or even learning, cognition, and relationships.
 Despite this, many adults don’t get the recommended amount of exercise.
 Employers can keep people active even at work through innovative desk solutions like standing or treadmill desks.

-If your employee benefits plan includes health insurance, look into whether it includes telemedicine and telehealth options, which allow the remote delivery of healthcare.
+If your employee benefits plan includes health insurance, look into whether it includes telemedicine and telehealth options.

 Additionally, options like a Personal Spending Account (PSA) provide dollars to employees for use on a variety of activities to promote physical health, such as gym memberships, hobbies, and more!